 1. Copies of Education Records

 Los Angeles Leadership Primary Academy will provide copies of requested documents within five (5) business days of a written request for copies.
 Los Angeles Leadership Primary Academy may charge reasonable fees for copies it provides to parents or eligible students.
-The charge will not include a fee to search for or to retrieve the education records.
+However, no charge shall be made for furnishing (1) up to two transcripts of former pupils’ records or (2) up to two verifications of various records of former pupils The charge will not include a fee to search for or to retrieve the education records.

 2. Request for Amendment to Education Records

-Following the inspection and review of a student’s education record, a parent or eligible student may file a written request with the PrincipalChief Executive Officer/Superintendent to correct or remove any information in the student’s education record that is any of the following:
+Following the inspection and review of a student’s education record, a parent or eligible student may file a written request with the Chief Executive Officer/Superintendent/Principal to correct or remove any information in the student’s education record that is any of the following:

 (1) Inaccurate;

-(2) An unsubstantiated personal conclusion or inference;

-(3) A conclusion or inference outside of the observer’s area of competence;

-(4) Not based on the personal observation of a named person with the time and place of the observation noted;

-(5) Misleading; or
+(2) Misleading;

-(6) In violation of the privacy rights of the student.
+(3) In violation of the privacy rights of the student.